• Skip to primary navigation

 Fall Harvest Sangria

-Fall Harvest Sangria is a white wine sangria that's flavored with cinnamon and apple cider, along with fresh apples and oranges.
+Fall sangria is a white wine sangria that's flavored with cinnamon, apple cider, fresh apples, and oranges.
 This recipe comes together in minutes and is great for a crowd.

 Prep Time5 minutes minutes